 “Live, Online, Interactive and Experiential Sessions to Help you Transform Stress for Good.”

-“At the 3rd Annual Global Stress Summit, we will once again provide you with exclusive access to pioneering researchers and thought leaders from across the globe to discuss the neuroscience of stress and resilience from the comfort of your own home, office, or classroom.”
+“At the 3rd Annual Global Stress Summit, we once again provided you with exclusive access to pioneering researchers and thought leaders from across the globe to discuss the neuroscience of stress and resilience from the comfort of your own home, office, or classroom.”

-Learn more and register for The 2019 Global Stress Summit.
+Learn more about recordings for The 2019 Global Stress Summit.

 Here is one of her many media appearances explaining how stress can affect us:

 HLN – CNN – Stress in America Interview with Heidi Hanna

 Heidi Hanna notes “one of the important things too for people to keep in mind is that there’s two different types of stress.

 “A lot of people think about stress as being the extreme things that happen to us – you know, emergencies and losing a spouse or a loved one.